-These now final court rulings apply, among other property, to the real property used by 24 congregations that had identified themselves as part of the ACNA Diocese rather than the In 2011 and 2012, the Diocese and two of these 24 congregations signed agreements for the acquisition of the property from the Diocese on terms reviewed by the Office of the Attorney General and approved by the Board and the Court of Common Pleas.
+These now final court rulings apply, among other property, to the real property used by 24 congregations that had identified themselves as part of the ACNA Diocese rather than the Diocese.
+In 2011 and 2012, the Diocese and two of these 24 congregations signed agreements for the acquisition of the property from the Diocese on terms reviewed by the Office of the Attorney General and approved by the Board and the Court of Common Pleas.
 Since 2011, congregations at seven of the affected parishes have returned to active participation in the Diocese.
 The Diocese has encouraged the rest of the affected congregations to remain in the property pending further study, but some have elected to leave.
-Where this has occurred, the Diocese is seeking alternative short-term uses of the property, or has decided to sell the property.
+Where this has occurred, the Diocese is seeking alternative short-term uses of the property or has decided to sell the property.
 In addition, there are approximately 14 parishes that have identified themselves as part of the ACNA Diocese where the existing court rulings are not fully dispositive because the real estate was titled in the name of the respective parish.
-The Diocese maintains that these parishes and each of these properties remains with the Episcopal Diocese of Pittsburgh, and that both the parishes and the properties (real and personal) are subject to the authority and canons of the Diocese and a trust interest for the benefit of the Diocese and Episcopal Church.
-The Diocese has extended a "without prejudice" invitation to these congregations to negotiate regarding the parish property and has entered into a standstill and tolling agreement with the majority of the congregations to facilitate such discussions.
-Currently, management is unable to evaluate the likelihood of an unfavorable outcome to these negotiations regarding parish property or the possibility that litigation will become necessary in the future.
+The Diocese has consistently maintained the position that these parishes and each of these properties remains with the Episcopal Diocese of Pittsburgh, and that both the parishes and the properties (real and personal) are subject to the authority and canons of the Diocese and a trust interest for the benefit of the Diocese and Episcopal On February 28, 2018, the Episcopal Diocese and nine of these parishes announced that they had reached an agreement amicably resolving disputed questions over the ownership and use of the church property that have lingered since the congregations voted to leave the Episcopal Church in October 2008.
+The agreement was reached with the assistance of two mediators and it defines the respective rights, obligations and expectations of the parties relative to the historic real and personal property of each of the parishes.
+As a result of the agreement, the parishes and the Episcopal Diocese can now move forward to focus on their respective missions, knowing what is expected from each other in their new relationship under the agreement.
+Because of the nature of the agreement, the parties are in the process of seeking a "no objection" letter from the Office of the Attorney General.
+The parties submitted their joint request for that letter in March 2018 and continue to await a position from the Office of the Attorney General.
+After receiving the Attorney General's input, the parties will seek the necessary approval from the Court of Common Pleas of Allegheny County, Pennsylvania.
+The parties jointly published an Executive Summary of the principal terms of the agreement on February 28, 2018.